 That's the largest monthly increase since April of 86.

-And now many people will be in the rental market that would otherwise maybe be out buying their first home or maybe moving into a newer home, a bigger home, maybe a smaller home, downsizing, upsizing, whatever it happens to be, whatever point you'll in your life you have to be that you happen to be at.
+And now many people will be in the rental market that would otherwise maybe be out buying their first home or maybe moving into a newer home, a bigger home, maybe a smaller home, downsizing, upsizing, whatever it happens to be, whatever point in your life you have to be, that you happen to be at.

-Um that's a that's a big development because higher housing costs, whether it's rent or mortgage, most directly and acutely impacts household budgets.
+That's a big development because higher housing costs, whether it's rent or mortgage, most directly and acutely impacts household budgets.

 Another data point measures how much homeowners would pay in the equivalent of rent had they not bought their home.